 Then, in another unusual move, Governor Mark Dayton signed legislation on March 21, 2014, which repealed the state gift tax retroactively.
 The state estate tax exemption was retroactively increased to $1.2 million for all 2014 deaths and the estate tax rate was tweaked so that the first dollars are taxed at a 9% rate which then maxed out at 16%.
 The estate tax exemption sits at $3 million in 2021.

 The new law also allows married couples to use ABC trust planning to defer the payment of all estate taxes until after the death of the second spouse.
 Finally, the law taxing a nonresident decedent's interest in a pass-through entity was also modified to exclude certain publicly traded entities, but it still applies to entities taxed as partnerships or S corporations that own a closely held business, farm, or cabin.

 On April 1, 2014, New York made significant changes to its estate tax laws by increasing the state's exemption to $2,062,500.
 The exemption was then scheduled to continue to increase on an annual basis until it matches the federal estate tax exemption in 2019.
 It's at $5.9 million as of 2021, with a top tax rate of 16%.

 The District of Columbia

-Washington, D.C continues to tax estates at a top rate of 16 percent.
-The exemption is $1 million as of 2017.
+Washington, D.C., continues to tax estates at a top rate of 16%.
+The exemption is $4 million as of 2021.

-Maryland's estate tax exemption remains steady at $3 million.
-The top tax rate is 16 percent.
+Maryland's estate tax exemption increased to $5 million.
+The top tax rate is 16%.

-Massachusetts also has an estate tax at a top rate of 16 percent on estates valued at more than $1 million.
+Massachusetts also has an estate tax at a top rate of 16% on estates valued at more than $1 million.

-NOTE: State laws change frequently and the following information may not reflect recent changes in the laws.
+NOTE: State laws change frequently, and this information may not reflect recent changes in them.
 For current tax or legal advice, please consult with an accountant or an attorney.
 The information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.